Let me tell you a tale... I struggled with the title for this tale because really it could have been a number of things...

 And this is where, my sweet little lambies, I thought of you.

-I wrote a blog in my head that is semi this one you are reading although I titled it The Question "Why?"
+I wrote a blog in my head that is semi this one you are reading although I titled it

 And the question why is....
 Why am I climbing this?
 I have this terrible habit of mentally breaking down whenever I physically torture... i mean, exercise.
 For instance, when I did my own and only (to date) half marathon I thought halfway through it, "Why am I doing this to myself?"